langchain-ai/langchain/docs/docs/how_to/pydantic_compatibility.md

 Because Pydantic does not support mixing .v1 and .v2 objects, users should be aware of a number of issues when using LangChain with Pydantic.

-::caution
+:::caution
-While we support Pydantic V2 objects in some APIs, we generally recommend that until LangChain 0.3.x users keep using Pydantic V1 objects.
+While LangChain supports Pydantic V2 objects in some APIs (listed below), it's suggested that users keep using Pydantic V1 objects wait until LangChain 0.3.x. keep using Pydantic V1 objects.
 :::